 "There was a small child in the driver's seat," Bicknell told local ABC affiliate KOAT.

-It wasn’t just the one child in the driver’s seat that caught Bicknell’s eye.
-There was another child in the car, both youngsters locked inside with no adult in sight, according to KOAT.
+It wasn't just the one child in the driver's seat that caught Bicknell's eye.
+There was another child in the car, both youngsters locked inside with the keys left in the ignition, according to KOAT.

 As Bicknell watched, the child in the driver's seat began to make a dangerous move.